faassen/tripitaka/README.md

 ```

 ### context
-Performs a shallow copy of the context into the record.
+Performs a shallow copy of the context (the second argument to the logging functions) into the record.

 ```js
 const logger = new Logger({